 Student-owned cooking items must be in good, safe working condition.
-Large knives, deep frying vats and other utensils that may be considered unsafe in a residential community may be requested to be removed immediately at the discretion Student Housing & Residential Life Staff.
+Large knives, deep frying vats and other utensils that may be considered unsafe in a residential community may be requested to be removed immediately at the discretion of Student Housing & Residential Life Staff.

-Student Housing & Residential Life does not take responsibly for personal items left in the common kitchens, such as utensils, cookware, and food items.
+Student Housing & Residential Life does not take responsibility for personal items left in the common kitchens, such as utensils, cookware, and food items.
 It is the discretion of Student Housing & Residential Life to remove / dispose of any food items within the common kitchens.

 To support the academic mission of the university, Student Housing & Residential Life practices a 24- Hour Courtesy Hours Community Standard, allowing others to concentrate on their studies and get sufficient sleep.
 It is our expectation that residents always honor the requests of their community concerning noise levels, even when it is not scheduled quiet hours.
-If you experience a problem with noise, you are encouraged to first speak directly with the responsible individual(s); then, if the issue is not resolved, please, seek the assistance of your RA.
+If you experience a problem with noise, you are encouraged to first speak directly with the responsible individual(s); then, if the issue is not resolved, please, seek the assistance of an RA.

 Stereos: Stereos may not be played through open windows; they may disrupt other resident students and faculty in academic buildings.

-Courtesy/Quiet Hours – Parameters of Quiet Hours: For the purpose of our community where providing an environment conducive to learning and student success are priorities, when Quiet Hours* are in effect, noise cannot be audible outside a resident’s room, suite, apartment, or community space.
-Below describes the parameters of Quiet Hours in our residential communities:
+Parameters of quiet hours: For the purpose of our community where providing an environment conducive to learning and student success are priorities, when Quiet Hours are in effect, noise cannot be audible outside a resident’s room, suite, apartment, or community space.

 - Sunday through Thursday: 10:00 p.m. to 8:00 a.m.

 - Friday and Saturday: Midnight to 10:00 a.m.

 *Special notes regarding Courtesy/Quiet Hours:

-* All outside areas, including courtyards, grill areas, common areas such as basketball and volleyball courts, and parking lots grill areas, Frederick Park common areas (i.e., streets, court islands, driveways, etc.), must adhere to this standard.
+- All outside areas, including courtyards, grill areas, common areas such as basketball and volleyball courts, and parking lots grill areas, Frederick Park common areas (i.e., streets, court islands, driveways, etc.), must adhere to this standard.

-* Prior to, and during, the final exam periods for fall and spring semesters, the CSU Monterey Bay living communities on Main Campus honor 22-hour Quiet Hours (there is a two hour break in 24-Hour Quiet Hours in the evening).
+- Prior to, and during, the final exam periods for fall and spring semesters, the CSU Monterey Bay living communities on Main Campus honor 22-hour Quiet Hours (there is a two hour break in 24-Hour Quiet Hours in the evening).
 Violating Quiet Hours during these periods may result in immediate removal from housing.
 Information will be posted each semester to provide the dates and times for Quiet Hours during final exam periods.

-* If an individual is found responsible for violation of the Main Campus 22-hour Quiet Hours, the individual found responsible may be asked to leave immediately and not able to return until the following semester, even if the student still has finals to take.
+- If an individual is found responsible for violation of the Main Campus 22-hour Quiet Hours, the individual found responsible may be asked to leave immediately and not able to return until the following semester, even if the student still has finals to take.

-* Due to the growth, development, and maintenance of CSU Monterey Bay and its agents, there may be construction/maintenance and other related noise that is beyond the scope of enforcement of Student Housing & Residential Life.
+- Due to the growth, development, and maintenance of CSU Monterey Bay and its agents, there may be construction/maintenance and other related noise that is beyond the scope of enforcement of Student Housing & Residential Life.

-In order to promote Cal State Monterey Bay -related and non- Cal State Monterey Bay -related events and activities, Student Housing & Residential Life is responsible for distributing information to residents who live in our residential communities.
+In order to promote California State Monterey Bay -related and non- California State Monterey Bay -related events and activities, Student Housing & Residential Life is responsible for distributing information to residents who live in our residential communities.
 The purpose of this posting/advertising Community Standard is to ensure the wise use of available space, balancing the need for effective and orderly promotion, maintenance of facilities, and prevention of littering.